Using entitlements to manage user experience

 There are some standard best practices for entitlements-related feature flags.
 Managing flags across teams is especially important because entitlements flags are long-lived flags, and may outlast their creators.

 Every organization has different needs, but we find that these practices generally help teams manage and create feature flags that are useful across time.

 An entitlement flag name should clearly state what feature it controls.
 If it is a prerequisite flag, include the set of features.
 Because this is a long-lived flag, you may not be the person who is administering it in the future, so the name should be descriptive and the descriptions filled out.

 This table includes an example of effective flag naming:

 |perm-PaidUser||Prerequisite flag for paid users.
 Dependent flags include perm-ShowPaywall, perm-ThanksSubscriber.||prerequisites, permanent, sr-lvl|

-As you read the flag information, you can see that this flag controls a couple of other flags.
+As you read the flag information, you'll learn that this flag controls a couple of other flags.
 If you turn

 perm-PaidUser off, it will affect those flags.
-You can also see that it is a permanent flag, so you know you shouldn’t delete it without extensive discussion.
-You can see the tags that will help group it with similar flags and make sure that only senior-level operators can change it.
+It is a permanent flag, so you know you shouldn’t delete it without extensive discussion.
+The tags help group it with similar flags and make sure that only senior-level operators can change it.